taradehdari/taradehdari/README.md

 </p>

 ## 🔍 Interests
-- **Healthcare Data Science:** Disease prediction, food recommendations, and personalized health insights.
+- **Healthcare Data Science:** Disease prediction, and personalized health insights.
 - **Machine Learning & NLP:** Developing classification models, sentiment analysis, and topic modeling.
+- **Data Science Applications Across Industries:** Open to exploring data-driven solutions in fields like finance, e-commerce, and environmental science.
-- **Deep Learning:** Exploring advanced methods for recommendation systems and healthcare applications.
+- **Deep Learning:** Advanced methods for recommendation systems, predictive analytics, and real-time applications.

 ## 📈 Career Goals
 Aiming to leverage my skills in data science and coding to make impactful contributions to healthcare, especially in disease prevention or prediction.
+I'm also open to opportunities across industries where data science can drive innovative solutions.

 ## 📫 Connect with Me
 - **Email:** tara.dehdari@gmail.com